 - The ability to easily build both personal portfolios and shared knowledge bases

-- Easy content curation via social bookmarking and web-browser extensions
+- Easy content curation via social bookmarking and web browser extensions

-Saffron Interactive has developed custom open source platforms for public and private sector organisations for several years.
+Saffron Interactive has developed custom open-source platforms for public and private sector organisations for several years.
 Next week attendees will also be able to try out Saffron Grow, a new LMS offering based on Moodle 2.2.5 which has a radical new design philosophy and is mobile optimised.

 ‘Integrating Saffron Share with Saffron Grow is what really excites me,’ says Toby.
-‘The idea that formal learning activities, just-in-time learning, resources and and personal portfolios could all be hosted and tracked via one social and mobile platform has game-changing implications for our FTSE 250 client base.’
+‘The idea that formal learning activities, just-in-time learning, resources and personal portfolios could all be hosted and tracked via one social and mobile platform has game-changing implications for our FTSE 250 client base.’

-You can visit Saffron at Stand 33 and get in touch today to arrange time during the show to demo these new products.
+You can visit Saffron at Stand 33 and get in touch today to arrange a time during the show to demo these new products.
 The Learning Technologies Exhibition is free and takes place on 29 and 30 January.
 Register for your free place here.